Abdisaid Muse Ali: Early life and education

 From 2009 to 2010, Ali returned to schooling after working in various national and international positions, and moved to Kenya to attend the University of Nairobi, and was part of the Department of Political Science and Public Administration and International Relations.
-In 2014, Ali moved back to the United States after being accepted into Harvard University, undertaking an executive education course for the Strategic Management of Leaders of NGOs.
-Finally in 2015, Ali ended his education by returning to the Netherlands to attend the The Netherlands Institute of International Relations, and study in International Security.
+In 2014, Ali moved back to the United States after being accepted into Harvard University, undertaking an executive education course for the Strategic Management of Leaders of non-governmental organizations.
+Finally in 2015, Ali ended his education by returning to the Netherlands to attend the Netherlands Institute of International Relations, and study in International Security.

 Career before the FGS

 Prior to joining the Federal Government of Somalia (FGS), Ali served in multiple national and international positions.
 From December 2004 to November 2005, Ali's first political position was as a technical advisor to the Transitional Federal Government of Somalia (TFG).
 From November 2005 to April 2006, Ali moved back to Kenya to work as a Socio-Economic Expert in the Embassy of Italy in Nairobi.
 The position consisted of assessing and distributing Italian co-financed funds to Somalia.
 From May 2006 to January 2008, Ali returned to Somalia to work as a senior technical advisor again under the TFG in Somalia's capital Mogadishu.
 From February 2008 to January 2011, Ali became a senior consultant on border and maritime security for the IGAD Security Sector Program (ISSP), which often required visits back to Nairobi, Addis Ababa (Ethiopia), and Djibouti.

 In Ali's return to schooling and education from 2009 to 2015, Ali served in two teaching positions, as well as attended classes himself.
 From February 2011 to February 2012, Ali worked as a lecturer at the Foreign Service Institute of Kenya in Nairobi.
 From February 2011 to February 2012, Ali worked as a senior lecturer in Mogadishu University.

 After receiving further education, Ali was accepted as a country representative for Somalia in the Nordic International Support Foundation (NIS), where Ali worked from March 2012 to September 2014.
 While there; Ali established, developed, and led the NIS's operations in Mogadishu, Jowhar, Beledweyne, Baidoa, Kismayo, Galmudug, and Puntland, and organized funding.
 Still working for the NIS, Ali moved to Addis Ababa to work as a head of new program development for Ethiopia from September 2014 to April 2015.
 While there, Ali also established, developed, and led the NIS's operations in Ethiopia as a whole, as well as organized funding.

 Ali's last position before joining the FGS was as a Regional Political Adviser to the European Union Special Representative for the Horn of Africa, where he worked from May 2015 to November 2017.
 Ali job there focused primarily on discussing and correcting political instability, radicalization, and violent extremism in the region.